pkutaj/pkutaj.github.io/_posts/2020-03-06-TLS-certificates.md

 ---
 layout: post
-title: NTWR > The role of certificates in TLS
+title: Networking > The role of certificates in TLS
 ---
 ## the case
 the question is, what are certificates and what is their role in the encryption of information transferred over the network